Military mascot: Spain

 The current mascot of the Spanish Legion is a goat.
 It usually appears at parades and ceremonies to lead the marching troops.
 It is usually dressed in a Legion side cap and accompanied by a Legionary, alongside the Legion's marker guard (gastadores).

 Other animals have been used by the Legion in the past, including Barbary apes (the only wild monkey species in Europe), Barbary sheep, bears, and parrots.

 Sri Lanka

 The mascot of the Sri Lanka Light Infantry is Kandula the elephant.

 Sweden

-The mascot of the Gotland Regiment is the ram Harald VI.
+The mascot of the Gotland Regiment is the ram Harald VII, successor to Harald VI.